Beside the Mountain

 • In a large mixing bowl, place the pumpkin, molasses, eggs, olive oil, vanilla, and orange juice.
 Whisk together until well combined.

-• Place the whole wheat flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, and cardamon if using, in a bowl.
-Use a whisk of everything together until well combined.
+• In another bowl, place the whole wheat flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, and cardamom if using.
+Use a whisk to mix everything together until well combined.

 • Pour the flour mixture into the pumpkin mixture.
 Use a spatula to fold the batter together just until combined, about 12 -15 folds.

 • In a muffin pan lined with muffin liners or greased, fill each muffin cup all the way up (about ⅓ cup).
-Bake at 425 Fahrenheit for 9 minutes, then turn the oven to 375 degrees Fahrenheit and bake for another 9-11 minutes until the muffins are no longer gooey.
+Bake at 425 Fahrenheit (215 °C) for 9 minutes, then turn the oven down to 375 degrees Fahrenheit (190 °C) and bake for another 9-11 minutes until the muffins are no longer gooey.
 Let the muffins sit in the pan for 5 minutes, then remove them from the pan.

 Notes